OFFIS-DAI/cosima/ReadMe.md

 mosaik is a Smart Grid co-simulation framework developed by OFFIS e.V. in Oldenburg.
 For further information on mosaik see [mosaik](https://mosaik.offis.de).
 OMNeT++ is a simulation framework for (communication) network simulation.
 For further information on OMNeT++ see [OMNeT++](https://omnetpp.org/).
-In this project we integrated the communication simulator OMNeT++ into the co-simulation framework mosaik.
-This enables the simulation of realistic communication technologies (such as 5G) and the analysis of dynamic communication characteristics in Smart Grid scenarios.
+In this project we integrated the communication simulator OMNeT++ into the co-simulation framework mosaik in order to simulate communication delay in Smart Grid scenarios.

 This ReadMe is structured as follows:
 * [Installation](#installation)